Thursday, February 28, 2013

 - Social media

-Join Bracewell partners Bob Nichols and Leslie Byrd for an informative discussion on structuring personnel policies and practices to conform with the restrictions set by the NLRB.
+Bracewell partner Leslie Byrd hosted an informative discussion on structuring personnel policies and practices to conform with the restrictions set by the NLRB.

 Questions?
 Contact Ashley McCabe as email@example.com, or at 713.221.1457.